-#NAMA Event Report: Impact of IT Rules 2021 on News — Grounds for Challenge
+#NAMA Impact of IT Rules 2021 on News — Grounds for Challenge

 Malhotra went on to explain four grounds to challenge the vires and on grounds of constitutionality.

 “First these regulations have been notified under 87(1)and 87(2)(z) and (zg).
 One of the important aspects to remember is 79(2) says that you will get that safe harbor protection, if you satisfy certain conditions.
 One of those conditions is that you should not select or modify the information contending the transmission.
-When you are getting into the aspect of aggregation or online curated content or publishers of news, you are automatically getting into the zone of where you are not going to be getting protection.”
+When you get into the aspect of aggregation or online curated content or publishers of news, you are automatically getting into the zone of where you are not going to be getting protection.”
 So if the focus of the Act is to provide safe harbor intermediaries, then it should be limited in that sense by way of these guidelines or rules to provide for those circumstances which need to be adhered to or followed by intermediaries for them to get protection under 79.
 “So introducing anyone except a pure play intermediary for the purposes of regulation from 87(2)(zg) there is a clear violation of the constitutional principle and this is an excessive delegation of power,” he reiterated.

 Secondly, in case of news publishers there is a clear Article 14 violation in as much as where as you say that a facsimile edition of a newspaper will be exempted from these rules.
-Therefore, whatever is coming out in print, if they come out in digital domain exemption, these rules do not apply.
+Therefore, content that comes out in print enjoys exemptions online.
 “But you allow for application of these rules for live streaming of news content already in the television domain.
 So clearly there is an Article 14 violation.
-I don’t see an intelligible differentia here to distinguish between the print and television form of the content.” he said.
+I don’t see an intelligible differentia here to distinguish between the print and television form of the content,” he said.

 “The third aspect is a separation of powers issue.”
 In the three-tier grievance redressal mechanism, level 2 provides for a self-regulatory mechanism where an independent body is to be headed by a person who should be either an eminent jurist or a retired Supreme court or High Court Judge.
 Malhotra argued that providing for a higher level of grievance redressal where someone from the bureaucracy sits and appeals against the decision taken by the tier 2 tribunal or a self regulatory entity, clearly shows an issue of separation of power.